-All funding allocations have been made consistent with priority needs in the City of Meriden pursuant to the Consolidated Plan, Citizen Participation Plan, Annual Plan Allocation Process, and the Allocation Contingency Plan.
+All funding allocations have been made consistent with priority needs in the City of Meriden pursuant to the Consolidated Plan, Citizen Participation Plan, Annual Plan Allocation Process, and the Allocation

+Contingency Plan.
 The Citizen Participation Plan and the Allocation Contingency Plan were submitted in the Appendices of the 5-Year 2020-2024 Consolidated Plan.

-Every effort was made to ensure that the most vulnerable residents of Meriden (youth, elderly, disabled, homeless/at-risk of homelessness, non-English speakers, individuals and families battling substance abuse, individuals/families experiencing domestic abuse) are the beneficiaries of PY 2021 CDBG funding.
-Unfortunately, the amount of funds requested for activities significantly exceeds the amount of funds available.
+Every effort was made to ensure that the most vulnerable residents of Meriden (youth, elderly, disabled, homeless/at-risk of homelessness, non-English speakers, individuals and families battling substance abuse, individuals/families experiencing domestic abuse) are the beneficiaries of PY 2022 CDBG funding.